scripting/fargoPublisher/README.md

 Rather than invent our own naming system, we're using the Internet's -- DNS.

-So if I call my outline "dave" -- you can refer to it as dave.smallpict.com.
+So if I call my outline "dave" -- you can refer to it as <a href="http://dave.smallpict.com/">dave.smallpict.com</a>.

 When you go to that address, you get the rendered content.